|How compiled||Based on third party data|

 Our national estimates of international migration are based on the International Passenger Survey (IPS), but the sample size is too small to estimate migrants at the local authority level.
 Instead, these estimates are derived from multiple data sources including the Migrant Workers Scan (MWS).
 For more information see the Methodology guide.

-For the original published mid-2015 to mid-2017 and mid-2019 population estimates, the distribution of international in-migrants at local authority level could not be calculated as usual as either the MWS or the Customer Information Service (CIS) were unavailable.
+For the original published mid-2015 to mid-2017, the mid-2019 and the mid-2020 population estimates, the distribution of international in-migrants at local authority level could not be calculated as usual as either the MWS or the Customer Information Service (CIS) were unavailable.
 Therefore, in line with our commitment to use the best available data sources at the time of production, the estimates of subnational international immigration were based on three-year averages of the local authority distribution used in previous releases.

 When the up-to-date MWS data became available, these estimates for mid-2015 and 2016 were updated, in line with the usual method, in the back-series of mid-2012 to mid-2016 estimates.
 The impact of both years' changes can be explored in detail using the Population Estimates Revision Tool.